masc-ucsc/docs/docs/pyrope/04-variables.md

 mut d:[] = ()              // empty tuple literal
 cassert(d != nil and d.[valid])

-mut e:int = 0sb?           // valid but with unknown bits
+mut e:signed = 0sb?           // valid but with unknown bits
 cassert(e.[valid] and e != 0) // any comparison against `?` is unknown
 ```